salilab/imp/modules/spb/README.md

-Classes, functions and executables for modeling of the Spindle Pole Body
+\brief Classes, functions and executables for modeling of the Spindle Pole Body

 # Integrative Modeling of the Spindle Pole Body Core